rinusser/CodeSnifferUtils/README.md

 (alternatively use phpunit directly if installed locally)

 PHPUnit invokes phpcs (via `tests/TestRunner.php`) for each case (`tests/cases/*.xml`) and then parsing phpcs's output.
 Tested files are in `tests/files/`.

 If any tested errors are fixable the test runner will run phpcbf on a copy of the test case's files and run phpcs on the modified copies to confirm the fixable errors were actually fixed.

+If you pass the `--debug` argument to phpunit the test runner won't clean up temporary files in /tmp/.
+Use this to debug fixer code.

+If you pass the `--bash` argument to phpunit.sh it will invoke a shell in the Docker container instead of running tests.
+Use this to access temporary files created by the test, e.g.:

+    $ ./phpunit.sh --bash
+    copy/paste this to execute tests:

+      alias ll='ls -la';  /phpcs/vendor/bin/phpunit --color=always

+    I have no name!@abcdef012345:/phpcs$ vendor/bin/phpunit --debug --filter assign [...]
+    OK (1 test, 6 assertions)

+After that you'll find the files fixed by phpcbf in the /tmp/CodeSnifferUtils\* directories.

 # Legal